Travel and animal importation

 - Wait at least five days before entering a farm or any other location where pigs are found.
 This includes livestock markets, zoos, circuses, and pet stores with minipigs or pot-bellied pigs.

 Importing animals, including pets

-Many pets and other animals, including swine, are brought to America from countries where African swine fever has been detected, such as China and South Korea.
+Many pets and other animals, including swine, are brought to America from countries where African swine fever has been detected.
 Farmers should consult with a veterinarian before allowing imported animals on their properties, including pets.

 When animals come from areas or countries where African swine fever has been detected, these protocols should be followed:

 - Bathe animals as soon as they reach their destination.

 - Keep animals separate from all livestock for at least five days after they enter the United States.
 The legal requirement may vary from state to state, so you should confirm the timeframe with your state animal health official.